securitybunker/databunker/README.md

 Replication is supported in **Data Bunker Enterprise version** using the backend **MongoDB database**.
 Open source version is using local sqlite3 database that does not supports replication.

+## Can my DBA tune database performance characteristics?

+Almost all Data Bunker requests are using database level indexes when performing API calls.
+If we are missing something let us know.
+Open source version is using sqlite3 database.
+It is considered very reliable and used everywhere.

 ## Why Open Source?